tensorflow/tensorboard/tensorboard/plugins/pr_curve/README.md

 1. expand a chart to fill the whole width.
 2. reset to the default scale (to undo all zooms).

-Hovering over the exclamation mark (!) on the top right reveals the description.
+Hovering over the icon on the top right reveals the description.

 ![A single PR Curve Chart](images/single_chart.png)